 Understanding the importance of patient safety and “wise” practices in her work, Philina is a Foot Care Nurse Educator, certified Diabetes Educator and Ontario Community Support Association Personal Support Worker Instructor.
 More recently, she has successfully completed the Novice Infection Prevention and Control Canada 400+ hours course.
 In addition, to being a dedicated educator for Home and Community care on numerous chronic disease health workshops, she was instrumental as the Lead Curriculum Developer and Instructor in Canada’s first Anishinaabe “Community Diabetes Support Worker” program, through the Seven Generations Education Institute in 2014.
-Philina endeavours to contribute to education that is geared to the reality of the north, which led her to the work and delivery of Foot Care Kingston's Foot Care Nurse course (Part 2-Clinical) in Thunder Bay, offered in partnership with Confederation College.
-Twelve Foot Care Nurses graduated from this course at Confederation College in 2016.
-Currently, Philina appreciates the opportunity to continue teaching for the online Confederation College Diabetes Graduate Program to health care professionals and consulting for Foot Care Kingston.
+Philina endeavours to contribute to education that is geared to the reality of the north, which led her to the work and delivery of Foot Care Kingston's Foot Care Nurse course (Part 2-Clinical) in Thunder Bay.
+Currently, Philina appreciates the opportunity to continue teaching for the online Confederation College Diabetes Graduate Program for health care professionals and consulting for Foot Care Kingston.

 Over the years, Philina has been actively involved on several committees such as the Kenora Diabetes Network Committee, NWO End of Life Steering Committee, Grand Council Treaty 3 Pandemic, Diabetes & Home Care working groups, and various Health Canada related working groups.
 She also served a two year term as the Canadian Association of Foot Care Nurses as the Northwestern Ontario Provincial Advisor and is presently involved in the development of the Northwestern Ontario’s first Home and Community Care Network.